 How to Read Tax Tables

 If you’re doing your taxes you will probably need to consult the IRS tax tables at some point.
-The basic gist of taxes is to take your annual income and reduce it by using tax credits, deductions and exemptions.
+The basic gist of taxes is to take your annual income and reduce it by using deductions and exemptions.
 The reduced figure is called our Adjusted Gross Income, also known as AGI.
 That’s your taxable income.
+Then you can apply tax credits to further reduce your tax bill.

 It’s the AGI that’s used on the IRS tax tables to figure out how much you owe Uncle Sam.
 Only one line out of fourteen pages of tax tables pertains to you and your AGI, so don’t be intimidated column after column and row after row of figures.
 Just find the line that covers your AGI range and scroll across to find your tax.